vippsas/vipps-login-wordpress/readme.txt

   * To customize, you can now modify several filters and hooks, the most important of which would be:
   * 'continue_with_vipps_error_*your application*_login_redirect'.
 This takes and returns an error-page redirect, the error string, and the login session data as an array.
 You can here return your own error page.
   * 'continue_with_vipps_before_*your application*_login_redirect'.
 This takes your logged-in user and a session (which can be called as an array) and is called right before the user is redirected.
 This would be a good place to add a filter to 'login_redirect' for instance.
   * Filter 'continue_with_vipps_*your application*_users_can_register'.
-Takes a truth value, an array of userinfo from Vipps and a session, and should return true only if you allow the user to register
+Takes a truth value, an array of userinfo from Vipps MobilePay and a session, and should return true only if you allow the user to register
   * Filter 'continue_with_vipps_*your application*_create_userdata'.
-For newly registered users, takes an array to be passed to wp_update_user, an array of userinfo from Vipps, and a session.
+For newly registered users, takes an array to be passed to wp_update_user, an array of userinfo from Vipps MobilePay, and a session.
 You can here add your extra meta fields
   * Filter 'continue_with_vipps_*your application*_allow_login'.
-Takes a truth value, a user object, userinfo from Vipps and a session, and returns true only if the user is allowed to log in
+Takes a truth value, a user object, userinfo from Vipps MobilePay and a session, and returns true only if the user is allowed to log in

 = Adding another 'action' apart from logging in =
-You may want to do other things than logging in with the users' confirmed Vipps identity, and this plugin absolutely allows this.
+You may want to do other things than logging in with the users' confirmed Vipps MobilePay identity, and this plugin absolutely allows this.
 This might be submisssions of comments, reviews and so forth without requiring logins, or even just as a convenient way of letting users input their address.

 These are the main steps:

  * Define your own action, like 'submitaddress'.
  * Create your button.
-The handler should call the static method `ContinueWithVipps::getAuthRedirect($action)` (you can also provide an array of sessiondata which will be available in your handlers, and restrict the scope of the data to retrieve from Vipps.
+The handler should call the static method `ContinueWithVipps::getAuthRedirect($action)` (you can also provide an array of sessiondata which will be available in your handlers, and restrict the scope of the data to retrieve from Vipps MobilePay.
 The return value is an URL to which you should redirect your user.
  * Create your error handler.
 This should be hooked to 'continue_with_vipps_error_*your action*'.
 It will receive an error string, a description of the error, sometimes an error hint, and the contents of your session (which will no longer be active).
 You will need to redirect to your error page here, and show your user the error.
 The redirect is important, you should not output content in this action.
  * Create your succes handler.
 This should be hooked to 'continue_with_vipps_*your action*'.
-It will receive an array of user information from Vipps, and a live session.
+It will receive an array of user information from Vipps MobilePay, and a live session.
 This handler too should end with a redirect to your success page.

 The rest is a simple matter of programming.

 == Changelog ==

 = 2024.03.21 Version 1.2.8 =
-Send debugging headers to Vipps
+Send debugging headers to Vipps MobilePay
 Updating blocks and css

 = 2023.11.28 Version 1.2.7 =